What is breast implant revision?

 Is breast implant revision worth it?

-The vast majority of patients who have breast implant revision at Centre for Surgery tell us how their self-confidence has developed significantly with an associated improvement in emotional well-being.
+Most patients who have breast implant revision at Centre for Surgery tell us how their self-confidence has developed significantly with an associated improvement in emotional well-being.
 Most patients wish they had chosen us many years earlier for breast implant revision.
-Patients can look forward to a refreshed and youthful look which helps them to feel better about themselves and boost their overall physical and mental health.
+Patients can look forward to a refreshed and youthful look, which helps them to feel better about themselves and boost their overall physical and mental health.

 RELATED: How much do breast implants cost?